jessepav/lacygoill-wiki-backup/vim/regex.md

 Bottom line:

-A command whose purpose is to operate on the text of the CURRENT buffer is fine, because it needs to take the buffer settings into account.
+A command  whose purpose is to  operate on the  text of the *current*  buffer is fine, because it needs to take the buffer settings into account.

-But if the command has to operate on  some text which is NOT tied to any buffer, and your regex includes one of these atoms:
+But if  the command  has to  operate on  some text  which is  *not* tied  to any buffer, and your regex includes one of these atoms:

     \<
     \>